Update: You can find another (very thorough) blog and video tutorial in this post!

 Just your average plain Jane flat paneled door.
 The garage side had been painted brown and was even more of an eye sore:

 Step 1: Find your molding.
 This can really be whatever your heart desires.
-I needed five 8′ long pieces wanted to keep costs down, so my best bet was this “drip cap” trim—the cheap lightweight polystyrene stuff at Lowe’s.
+I needed five 8′ long pieces and wanted to keep costs down, so I found this “drip cap” trim—the cheap lightweight polystyrene stuff at Lowe’s.

 The underside wasn’t flat which was not ideal, but it was the best compromise I could find so I made it work.
-I also picked up a tube of liquid nails to attach it (I decided this made more sense than nailing it).
+Since the trim is lightweight, liquid nails was strong enough to hold it.

 Once my pieces were unloaded, it was time to measure and cut.
-Again, you can do whatever you want here.
+You can make your rectangles any size you’d like here.
 After some research I concluded that most doors in this style have a taller rectangle on top and a smaller one below, so I followed suit, making my measurements and miter cuts.

-Here’s some advice which I’ve learned (the hard way) over the years for perfect miters:
+Here’s some advice which I’ve learned (the hard way) over the years for perfect miters with a miter saw:

 - Measure to the outside of the cut, triple check your mark and use a saw with a laser